microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 CompletionOption | Indicates the completion option associated with the completion routine.
 EvtRequestTargetSingleAsynchronousRequest | The Client callback that is called when request completes.
 SingleAsynchronousRequestClientContext | A Client specific context that is sent to the Client callback that is called when the request completes.
+DmfRequest | Optional address of the handle to the handle to the WDFREQUEST that has been sent.

 ##### Remarks

+* Caller passes `DmfRequest` when it is possible that the caller may want to cancel the WDFREQUEST that was created and sent to the underlying WDFIOTARGET.
+* **Caller must use `DMF_RequestTarget_Cancel()` to cancel the WDFREQUEST associated with DmfRequest.
+Caller may not use WdfRequestCancel() because the Module may asynchronously process, complete and delete the underlying WDFREQUEST at any time.**
+**
+* **Caller must not use value returned in DmfRequest for any purpose except to pass it `DMF_RequestTarget_Cancel()`.** For example, do not assign a context to the handle.

 -----------------------------------------------------------------------------------------------------------------------------------
 ##### DMF_RequestTarget_SendSynchronously